 Rawls makes a distinction between comprehensive liberalism and political liberalism.
 He acknowledges that liberalism as a comprehensive doctrine favors individuality and autonomy over community and associations.
-He argues that his concept of political liberalism is neutral toward the aims of different comprehensive views in society.
+The argues that his concept of political liberalism is neutral toward the aims of different comprehensive views in society.
 However, his view does not imply procedural neutrality, because the public policies of society are based on the framework of political liberalism.
 Rawlsian political liberalism has clear advantages over comprehensive liberalism, because "As a political conception it aims to be the focus of an overlapping consensus....It seeks common ground - or if one prefers, neutral ground - given the fact of pluralism."
 Rawls points out that his concept allows those who would like to withdraw from modern life to do so as long as they honor the political arrangement of liberal society.
-For example, he discusses the example of children's education and the requirements imposed by the state.
-Comprehensive
+41 For example, he discusses the example of children's education and the requirements imposed by the state.
+Comprehensive liberalism as followed by Kant and Mill will lead to a state requirement to teach values that foster autonomy and individuality.
+Rawlsian liberalism requires only that children know their political rights that allow them to "be fully cooperating members of society."42 Thus, the conflict between illiberal groups, such as some religious sects, and liberal society is less likely as the claims of society toward those groups are limited to the political sphere.

-&lt;sup>30 John Rawls, Justice As Fairness (Cambridge: The Belknap Press of Harvard University Press, 2001), 153.
+37 John Rawls, Justice As Fairness (Cambridge: The Belknap Press of Harvard University Press, 2001), 153.

-&lt;sup>32 John Rawls, Political Liberalism (New York: Columbia University Press, 1993), 192.
+39 John Rawls, Political Liberalism (New York: Columbia University Press, 1993), 192.